Artshelfdocs

 UI sessions

 artshelf ui starts or resumes a durable browser review session for the agent-mediated loop. artshelf ui dashboard --json returns the read-only multi-ledger review buckets, including needs-context, cleanup, resolve, trash, purge candidates, registry/reconcile problems, and recent receipts. artshelf ui detail <record-id> --ledger <path> --json returns the read-only artifact detail drawer with path label, inspect-card output, provenance, audit trail, existence facts, needs-context badge, and last action.
 Both views are metadata-only and never preview file contents. artshelf ui serve [--scope user|repo] [--port <port>] [--json] hosts those dashboard and detail views as a local browser page for a human reviewer; it binds to loopback (127.0.0.1) only, recomputes live state per request, requires the active UI session capability token printed in the serve URL, serves no script and no file contents, and supports --json for a compact launch packet.
 The dashboard stays display-only, while the detail drawer adds scriptless forms that capture lightweight human triage intents - inspect, comment, keep/trash/resolve/defer, and dry-run request - recording each as a pending event in the durable session log for the agent to act on after approval.
 The served bundle workbench at GET /bundle/<bundle-id> shows the selected exact targets, reviewed-only rows, and exact action from an immutable approval snapshot.
 With the active token, its scriptless form can submit a revised non-empty subset through POST /approve, creating a new immutable approval snapshot and pending approval event without editing the original bundle or executing a workflow.
+That submit carries only the source bundle id and selected target ids; the server rehydrates the action, reviewed facts, and exact target rows from the stored source bundle instead of trusting hidden browser target JSON.
 The session command defaults to user-level multi-ledger review and stores session state under ~/.artshelf/ui; use --scope repo or --ledger <path> when the review needs a narrower target.

 Treat the session token printed by artshelf ui and artshelf ui serve as a secret same-machine browser capability; ending the session revokes future browser writes and served dashboard/detail/bundle access while keeping the audit trail readable.